BettyzhangPei/BettyzhangPei.github.io/_pages/about.md

 Before UMD, I received my Master’s degree in Mathematics (2016) from the [University of Science and Technology of China (USTC)](https://en.ustc.edu.cn), mentored by Profs.
 [Xinan Ma](http://staff.ustc.edu.cn/~xinan/) and [Hui Liu](https://www.researchgate.net/profile/Hui-Liu-244).
 I completed my Bachelor’s degree in Mathematics and Applied Mathematics (2014) at [Nanjing Normal University (NNU)](https://www.njnu.edu.cn), under the guidance of Prof. [Yujun Dong](https://www.researchgate.net/scientific-contributions/Dong-Yujun-2010657826).

-In short: I have been happily doing math for quite a while now — and somehow it keeps getting more interesting. 😊
+In short: I have been happily doing math for quite a while now—and somehow it keeps getting more interesting. 😊

 ---